walshbr/introduction-to-text-analysis/issues/google_ngram.md

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=*+scandal&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t2%3B%2C*%20scandal%3B%2Cc0%3B%2Cs0%3B%3Bthe%20scandal%3B%2Cc0%3B%3Ba%20scandal%3B%2Cc0%3B%3Bof%20scandal%3B%2Cc0%3B%3Band%20scandal%3B%2Cc0%3B%3Bgreat%20scandal%3B%2Cc0%3B%3Bfrom%20scandal%3B%2Cc0%3B%3Bno%20scandal%3B%2Cc0%3B%3Bthis%20scandal%3B%2Cc0%3B%3Bpublic%20scandal%3B%2Cc0%3B%3Bor%20scandal%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

 The asterisk in searches like this matches anything, so it will return all two-word phrases containing 'scandal' as a second word.
 And, handy for us, it will show us the top ten uses.
-In this case, they're almost all articles or prepositions: 'the scandal,' 'a scandal,' 'of scandal,' etc.
+In this case, they're almost all articles or prepositions: 'the scandal,' 'a scandal,' 'of scandal,' etc. And they all seem to spike around 1660 as well.
+We would need more information about this time period to tell exactly what is going on here, and to do so we might want to specifically exclude these common usages.

+We might also want to look at different forms of the same word.
+After all, the above search only captures the singular form of 'scandal', but any word can occur in multiple forms over the course of a corpus.
+The NGram Viewer can account for this as well:

 iframe of scandal, scandals, scandalous <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=scandal%2Cscandals%2Cscandalous&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cscandal%3B%2Cc0%3B.t1%3B%2Cscandals%3B%2Cc0%3B.t1%3B%2Cscandalous%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>